-- surface of the Earth (as g is only constant near the surface).
-But a good approximation! - □ We would like a more fundamental description of gravity - g is an empirical number - physicists don't like empirical numbers

-□ This lead Newton to devise his Law of Universal Gravitation (the subject of Chapter 13(?) and 6.3)
+This is only an approximation which holds only near the surface of the Earth (as g is only constant near the surface).
+But a good approximation! □ We would like a more fundamental description of gravity - g is an empirical number - physicists don't like empirical numbers This led Newton to devise his Law of Universal Gravitation (discussed in chap.
+3)